yonahcodes/CS50P/w7_regular_expressions/lecture7.md

 username = re.sub(r"https://twitter.com/", "", url)
 print(f"Username: {username}")
 ```
 > This version of the code uses the **regular expressions** way to substitute elements but still does not cover all input variations.
-Also, the `.` could be interpreter improperly by the compiler.
+Also, the `.` could be interpreted improperly by the compiler.

 <br>